SatimAskhat/MonolithicAdventureGame-Homework-1/docs/Readme.md

 - New items can be implemented through the `IItem` interface
 - New combat mechanics can be added by extending `CombatManager`
 - New level types can be added in `LevelManager` without changing other components
+- New entity or item types can be added to their respective type interfaces

 ### 3️⃣ Liskov Substitution Principle (LSP)
 All derived classes can be used in place of their base classes: